yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    _Database Migration Assistant (DMA)_

-   The Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility and feature parity issues that can impact an upgrade or migration to your target version of SQL Server or Azure SQL Database.
+   The [Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sqlallproducts-allversions) (DMA) enables you to upgrade to a modern data platform by detecting compatibility and feature parity issues that can impact an upgrade or migration to your target version of SQL Server or Azure SQL Database.
 DMA also provides recommendations on performance and reliability improvements you can make once your databases have been migrated to your target environment.
 It allows you to move your schema, data, and uncontained objects (SQL Agent jobs, SSIS packages, roles, users, and logins) from your source server to your target server.

    _Azure Database Migration Service (DMS)_

-   The Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
+   The [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview?view=sqlallproducts-allversions) (DMS) is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
 It provides customers with a comprehensive, highly available migration solution.
 The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required prior to performing a migration.
 When you're ready to begin the migration process, the Azure Database Migration Service performs all of the required steps, following best practices as determined by Microsoft.

    In addition to SQL database migrations, DMS can also be used for migrating other database types, such as MongoDB to Cosmos DB and MySQL and PostgreSQL migrations to the Azure Data Platform.

    _SQL Server Migration Assistant (SSMA)_

-   While not specifically applicable to this scenario, another tool to be aware of is the SQL Server Migration Assistant (SSMA).
+   While not specifically applicable to this scenario, another tool to be aware of is the [SQL Server Migration Assistant](https://docs.microsoft.com/sql/ssma/sql-server-migration-assistant?view=sqlallproducts-allversions) (SSMA).
 SSMA is a tool designed to automate database migrations to SQL Server or SQL Database from Microsoft Access, DB2, MySQL, Oracle, and SAP ASE.

 3. In moving to the cloud, will we retain the ability to connect to and troubleshoot from our on-premises dev environment, while keeping our back-end networking fully isolated and only enabling talking to the front-end through a secured channel?